The test might be over, but test coordinators still have a few to-dos.

 Their answers will be used to calculate their school’s bill.
 The site will include full details about sending payment.

-Schools that use fee waivers or need to make grade-level adjustments begin the remittance process.
+Schools that request fee waivers—even if the fee waivers aren’t used—and schools that need to make grade-level adjustments can begin the remittance process December 4.

 Schools that use fee waivers sign in to the test ordering site and select fee waiver–eligible students from a roster.
 The number of fee waivers used must match the number of names selected.
 If schools skip this step, they (or the institution paying) will be billed for all students.